wzjchen/geotrellis/README.md

+# Scala 2.9.2 Branch of GeoTrellis 0.8.0

+This is a backport of GeoTrellis 0.8.0 to scala-2.9.2.
+It is intended as a temporary branch to allow integration with spark until there is a release of spark under scala 2.10.
+If it all possible, you should use the master branch.

 # GeoTrellis

 *GeoTrellis* is a high performance geoprocessing engine and programming toolkit.
 The goal of the project is to transform